ren/rails-challenge/README.md

 ## OMG, You're Famous. #blog

 Create a simple blog using Rails, it should allow visitors to view a list of posts, create thier own post, or update an existing post.
 There should be no way to delete a post via the web interface.
-A post should consist of a title and body.
+A post should require a title and body.

 We'll look for the following things: